-If it is deemed by the Progressions Council that the student will be probation due to clinical or academic issues, the student will be notified in the following ways:
+If it is deemed by the Program Administrator or the Progressions Council that the student will be probation due to clinical or academic issues, the student will be notified in the following ways:

 - 1. The student will have a face-to-face meeting with the Program Administrator or Dean; - 2.
-An e-mail with "read-receipt" will be send to the student's @mtsa.edu e-mail address documenting the probation decision - 3.
+An e-mail with "read-receipt" will be sent to the student's @mtsa.edu e-mail address documenting the probation decision - 3.
 A certified letter will be sent with the decision through the United States Postal Service to the current address that the student has on file.